xyyuhans/about/index.md

 ## Course Projects

+- Hands-on experience in machine learning using Sklearn and Spark, and deep learning using Pytorch
+- Practical experience in algorithms including Minimax, HMM, and RL using Python
 - Designed simple real-time operating systems using Ada and C
 - Designed a simple medical infusion monitoring system based on STM32
-- Practical experience in algorithms including Minimax, HMM, and RL using Python
-- Hands-on experience in machine learning using Sklearn and Spark, and deep learning using Pytorch

-## Skills

-- Linux
-- Git

 ## Awards

 - EIT Digital Master School Scholarship

 <!-- ### Footer
 - Aalto Dean’s incentive scholarship